31 Best Colors For Websites (In 2024)

 Built with: Elementor

 Practipago is a master at mixing vivid colors in a scheme that’s very pleasing to the eye.
 From purple and turquoise to white (and gray, and pink, and more) – it’s all done strategically to achieve professionalism but with a creative tweak.
-Additionally, this business website also uses the gradient effect for an added oomph.
+Additionally, this business website uses the gradient effect to add oomph.

 Colors used: f2f3fb, #6040d1, #d7d5dc, #bab0c1, #655baa, #000000